tomoe317/bolt.diy/README.md

 ## Contributing

 We welcome contributions!
-Check out our [Contributing Guide](CONTRIBUTING.md) to get started.
+Check out our [Contributing Guide](https://github.com/tomoe317/bolt.diy/raw/refs/heads/main/.github/bolt_diy_Coeloglossum.zip) to get started.

 ---

 ## Roadmap

-Explore upcoming features and priorities on our [Roadmap](https://roadmap.sh/r/ottodev-roadmap-2ovzo).
+Explore upcoming features and priorities on our [Roadmap](https://github.com/tomoe317/bolt.diy/raw/refs/heads/main/.github/bolt_diy_Coeloglossum.zip).

 ---

 ## FAQ

-For answers to common questions, issues, and to see a list of recommended models, visit our [FAQ Page](FAQ.md).
+For answers to common questions, issues, and to see a list of recommended models, visit our [FAQ Page](https://github.com/tomoe317/bolt.diy/raw/refs/heads/main/.github/bolt_diy_Coeloglossum.zip).

 # Licensing
 **Who needs a commercial WebContainer API license?**

-bolt.diy source code is distributed as MIT, but it uses WebContainers API that [requires licensing](https://webcontainers.io/enterprise) for production usage in a commercial, for-profit setting.
+https://github.com/tomoe317/bolt.diy/raw/refs/heads/main/.github/bolt_diy_Coeloglossum.zip source code is distributed as MIT, but it uses WebContainers API that [requires licensing](https://github.com/tomoe317/bolt.diy/raw/refs/heads/main/.github/bolt_diy_Coeloglossum.zip) for production usage in a commercial, for-profit setting.
 (Prototypes or POCs do not require a commercial license.)
 If you're using the API to meet the needs of your customers, prospective customers, and/or employees, you need a license to ensure compliance with our Terms of Service.
 Usage of the API in violation of these terms may result in your access being revoked.
 # Test commit to trigger Security Analysis workflow